-- Your buying guides, FAQ pages or blog posts linking to your categories and products.
+- Your buying guides, FAQ pages or blog posts link to your categories and products.
 They are strong indicators to the search engines on what pages are important.

 - Use noindex for tags, date archives, author listings, etc.

-Using SEO friendly URLs for your WooCommerce pages help search engines understand the site architecture and the structure of the content.
-They also help users quickly find products that they are looking for.
+Using SEO-friendly URLs for your WooCommerce pages helps search engines understand the site architecture and the structure of the content.
+They also help users quickly find the products that they are looking for.
 As a best practice for your WooCommerce URL structure;

 - Use short and human-readable URLs.
 Don’t forget to set your permalinks.